bluzelle/curium/README.md

 The Bluzelle Curium Application
 ===============================

-**TODO: Marketing description of the product here**
+The decentralized database for Web 3.0.
+Bluzelle uses blockchain and EdgeComputing for greater performance and security.

 Bluzelle Curium Multi-Validator Zone Installation
 -------------------------------------------------

 These are steps involved in setting up the OS, Dev Environment, building and deploying a multi-node Curium Zone.

 1. [OS Setup for Curium](./docs/setup/os.md)
 2. [Development Environment Setup](./docs/setup/devenv.md)